GuoyuloveSunshine/GuoyuloveSunshine.github.io/_pages/about.md

 ## Academic

-I am currently a master student in Shanghai Jiao Tong University majored in Automation & Control Engineering.
-My research interest is about legged robots.
+I am currently a master student in Shanghai Jiao Tong University majored in Information Engineering.
+My research interest is about robot arms and manipulation.
 And I am in [RL2 Lab](https://gaoyue.sjtu.edu.cn) of the AI Institute of SJTU.
-I am doing research about legged robots on the following topics:
+I am doing research about robot manipulation on the following topics:

-- Locomotion planning and control for legged robots.
+- Motion planning and control for robot arms.

-- Reinforcement learning based motion control for legged robots.
+- Reinforcement learning based manipulation for robot arms.

-- Traverse capability based path planning for legged robots.
+- Human like imitation learning based manipulation for robot arms.

 ## Teaching

-I have been doing a part-time job as an informatics competition coach in Shanghai Jiao Long Academy.
-My job is to teach middle school students classical algorithms and programming in Python/C++ to participate in informatics competitions.
+I have been doing a teaching assistant in SPEIT SJTU.
+My work is about help the professor teach undergraduate students in robotic classes.

-## Open Source Community
+## Experiments

-I am proficient at developing in python and good at C/C++ and ROS.
-I will be very happy to contribute to Open Source projects about robot perception, planning and control.
+I am proficient in French.
+And I have been to UNSTA PARIS for over 1 year as a exchange graduate student.
+I have done some works about robot motion retargeting.